Japan - Cyber SecurityJapan - Cyber Security

 From a military perspective, the U.S.-Japanese Cyber Defense Policy Working Group (CDPWG), established in October 2013 by the Japanese Ministry of Defense and the U.S. Department of Defense, continues to promote cyber-security cooperation between both countries.

-Due to the underdeveloped framework of digital security in Japan, many Critical Information Infrastructure industry sectors have been identified and include:
+Due to the underdeveloped framework of digital security in Japan, many Critical Infrastructure industry sectors have been identified and include:

 - Information and Communication Services